 - Repeat this lifting exercise about 10-15 times based on your comfort.

-2. Straight curl-up (B):
+2. Straight curl-up (B)

-- Lie on your back and bend your knees at 60° and feet flat.
+- Bend your knees at 60° and keep your feet flat.

 - Pull your abdomen muscles inside.